jkendall327/CivitaiFirehose/README.md

 # Civitai Firehose

-This is a fairly simple Blazor app I made primarily for my own use, but decided to make public.
+This is a fairly simple Blazor app I made primarily for my own use.

-Civitai is the main place where people are sharing AI images they've generated nowadays.
+[Civitai](https://civitai.com) is the main place where people are sharing AI images nowadays.
-I have a habit of trawling the feed for newly-posted images.
-I find something fascinating in looking at the endless stream of ephemeral Content produced by random people online when they're given access to heinously powerful tools.
+I enjoy trawling its feed for newly-posted images -- there is something fascinating in the endless stream of ephemeral Content produced by the gestalt consciousness of the internet.

-It was a pain manually saving all the cool pictures I saw, so I made this app to serve as a dashboard/infinite stream of content for me.
+I made this app:
+- as a live-updating dashboard/infinite stream of content

-I typically organise my media in an app called the Hydrus Network, so I additionally added some functionality to quickly send interesting images to it for download via its built-in REST API.

-At some point I will try to document my design choices here, but most of the choices should be fairly unsurprising.
+- to get hands-on experience with the dirty bits of Blazor
+- for fun.

+## Hydrus
+I use [the Hydrus Network](https://hydrusnetwork.github.io/hydrus/index.html) to organise my media.
+It exposes a REST API for importing material, so I've added features for quickly pushing images en masse from the firehose to your local Hydrus instance.

+This functionality is primarily accessed by the icons seen when hovering over an image in the feed.
+You can use the 'help' button in the UI for a reference on what each button does.

+## Usage

+1. `git clone` to your machine
+2. `dotnet run ./CivitaiFirehose/CivitaiFirehose.csproj`

+Logs are automatically output to `logs` in the binary's working directory.

 I make no claim this code will be useful to anyone else, but you're welcome to use it if you would like to.

-Compilation should be as simple as 'dotnet run'.

-## TODO
+## Configuration

-- Let users enter own search term/query for more specialised live hose
-- Let users change sort mode etc. in UI, rather than editing config
-- Provide feedback if push-to-Hydrus fails
+Configuration is housed in `appsettings.json`.

+- `EnableTelemetry`: enables OpenTelemetry data collection.
+Currently this is only exported to the console.
+- CivitaiSettings
+  - PollingPeriod: how often the app will scrape Civitai's new-images feed.
+  - ExcludedCreators: usernames in this list will be excluded from your new-images feed.
+  - QueryDefaults: these properties are automatically applied to your HTTP calls to Civitai's API.
+Check [this documentation](https://github.com/civitai/civitai/wiki/REST-API-Reference#get-apiv1images) for information on what you can specify here.
-- Add better logging
+- HydrusSettings
-- Add tests and general robustness
+  - BaseUrl: where your Hydrus instance is running.
+  - ApiKey: the key used to authenticate with Hydrus's REST API.
+  - AvailabilityWaitPeriod: how long the app will wait before checking if your Hydrus instance has become available.

+## Contributions

+Any changes and comments are welcome.
+Please keep in mind that this is just a personal project, though.